cnabio/cnab-spec/400-claims.md

 ### Anatomy of a Claim

-While implementors are not REQUIRED to implement claims, this is that standard format for claims-supporting systems.
+While implementors are not REQUIRED to implement claims, this is the standard format for claims-supporting systems.

 The CNAB claim is defined as a JSON document.
 The specification currently does not require that claims be formatted as Canonical JSON.